 A Million Pieces - I think I wrote this for a competition but never ended up sending it.
 Anyway, I had a lot of fun figuring out the betaing process with Serendipitous Nonsense!

 Pass it On - a pretty old one.
-I entered it in a local short story competition, and it is the product of actual editing and some feedback, so I am pretty proud of it :) On a different note, has anyone watched that movie, Pass It On?
+I entered it in a local short story competition, and it is the product of actual editing and some (parental) feedback, so I am pretty proud of it.
+On a different note, has anyone watched that movie, Pass It On?
 It was like the most horrifically moving movie of my childhood.
 So yeah, I did feel kind of lame stealing this title.

-Train Station Girl - (also a haiku.
+Train Station Girl - (inspired a haiku.
 I'll probably put it up someday.)
 Yeah, this went in a competition and put in a magazine thingy.
 I don't like it as much as some of my other stuff.

 Where the White Moss Grows - written for grade 12 English assignment.
 I hate it a little bit, just because, but this shows the height of my love for description.
-I like that part of it :) On another note, watch out for thecrazynewwriterintown's version of it (https://www.fictionpress.com/u/1101200/)
+I like that part of it :)

 Reviewing: Honest feedback/discussion/criticism is much appreciated!

 I feel a good review, to me, should indicate (a) how the reader felt when they read the thing and (b) what makes them feel that way specifically.